And greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 He called the grandmother who raised him, typical white woman.

-And what that you're right, it meant see a black guy afraid.
+And what that, you're right, it meant, see a black guy afraid.

-Which something the Reverend Jackson also admitted that he is frightened when he sees a black guy following him.
+Which is something Reverend Jackson also admitted that he is frightened when he sees a black guy following him if he's in a dark street.

 He did say that.